On-site support for Stratford Halo

 How will I be kept informed about my home after I have been relocated?

-You will have a dedicated resident liaison officer, who is your first port of call for any questions or concerns, while you will also receive regular updates via email.
+You have a resident liaison officer or local officer, who is your first port of call for any questions or concerns, while you will also receive regular updates via email.
 We have an on-site team at Stratford Halo and a 24-hour hotline you can reach on 020 3815 0333.
-For non-urgent enquiries you can email us.
+For non-urgent enquiries you can send an email to one of the addresses below.
 We would also recommend returning to this page regularly as we will keep it updated with common questions put forward by residents.

 Can you provide any counselling support?